Skip to main content

 Aptitude, however, should not be dismissed entirely.
 It provides the foundation upon which individuals can build their skills and expertise.
 Aptitude can make certain tasks or learning processes easier and more efficient.

-In fields such as science, technology, engineering, and mathematics (STEM), having a natural aptitude can expedite progress and innovation.
+In fields such as science, technology, engineering, arts and mathematics (STEAM), having a natural aptitude can expedite progress and innovation.

 Moreover, aptitude can serve as a source of motivation.
 When individuals discover their talents and passions, they are more likely to develop a positive attitude toward pursuing those interests.
 This alignment between aptitude and passion can lead to fulfilling and successful careers.